 Interceptor missiles are propelled by dual pulse sold fuel rocket motor with TVC exhaust.
 It has high-Blast Fragmentation warhead and Proximity fuse.
 It also has IIR seeker which activates in terminal phase to detect and hit target with more speed utilizing second pulse of solid propellants.

-Conclusion: Hisar A with upper discussed feature is very flexible and reliable air defense system, which can act as stand-alone shore range SAM and in coordination with Kurkut FCR in a battery.
+Conclusion: Hisar A with upper discussed feature is very flexible and reliable air defense system, which can act as stand-alone short range SAM and in coordination with Kurkut FCR in a battery.

 It completed successfully test trials in 2019 and is slotted for serial production, first unit is expected to be enter in service in 2020 soon.
 In recent it has also been heard that it is operational in key Turkish bases Syria as part of Operation Spring Shield.